-Toronto is located where it is because there used to be a river that ran south and drained into Lake Ontario, just west of the city centre today.
-Because of the natural protection provided by the banks of this river, the first structures of Toronto, at Fort York, were situated at it’s mouth.
+Toronto is located where it is primarily because there used to be a river that ran south and drained into Lake Ontario, just west of the city centre today.
+Because of the natural protection provided by the banks of this river, the first structures of city, at Fort York, were situated at its mouth.
 Then the rest of the city was built where it is because the fort was there.

 But today there is no river flowing through the city, and unless you were particularly keen on history, you’d never know there had ever been one.
-That’s because by the early 1900 it had become polluted and therefore a health risk, so it was buried.
+That’s because by the late 1800s it had become polluted and therefore a health risk, so it was buried.
 This was done by channeling the water into a massive sewer system which still courses under this residential neighbourhood today.
-The building of this sewer was the most advanced of it’s kind at the time, and as you can imagine, burying a whole river back then was no small feat.
+The building of this sewer was the most advanced engineering feat of its kind at the time; as you can imagine burying a whole river back then was no small endeavour.
 From what I can glean in the historical write-ups, there were several collapses and the project encountered many problems.
 But it did happen, and now, unless you knew what to look for, you’d never know it had been there.

 Today I have some pictures to show, that hint at this river’s former existence.